Scotland prop Fagerson a doubt for Six Nations

 Last updated on .From the section Scottish Rugby

-Zander Fagerson is a doubt for the 2023 Six Nations as the Scotland prop recovers from a hamstring injury.
+Scotland forward Zander Fagerson is a doubt for the start of the 2023 Six Nations because of a hamstring injury.

-The 26-year-old tighthead sustained the damage during Glasgow Warriors' 45-17 win away to Zebre on 3 December.
+The 26-year-old tighthead prop sustained the damage during Glasgow Warriors' win at Zebre on 3 December.

 Warriors say he is "expected to be out of action for the foreseeable, pending ongoing assessment".

-Fagerson is a mainstay of the Scotland team, winning 54 caps and earning a call-up to the British and Irish Lions squad in 2021.
+Fagerson, who has 54 caps, is a key member of the Scotland team and was selected for the British and Irish Lions squad in 2021.

 Scotland's Six Nations campaign kicks off with a Calcutta Cup match away to England on 4 February.

-Edinburgh winger Darcy Graham could miss the game at Twickenham as he is not expected to return until February as a result of a knee injury.
+Edinburgh winger Darcy Graham could miss the game at Twickenham as he is not expected to return until February as a result of a knee injury. he picked up last week.

 Glasgow lock Scott Cummings and flanker Rory Darge are both in a race to be fit for the tournament after missing the autumn Tests.